Verlander gets 3,000th K, Astros clinch home field

 ANAHEIM, Calif.
-(AP) — It ended up being a night of milestones for Justin Verlander and the Houston Astros.

-The Astros ace accomplished two strikeout feats — getting his 3,000th in the majors and career-high 300th of the season — and Houston clinched home-field advantage throughout the postseason with a 6-3 victory over the Los Angeles Angels on Saturday night.
+(AP)Justin Verlander recorded two strikeout milestones, getting his 3,000th in the majors and career-high 300th of the season, and the Houston Astros clinched home-field advantage throughout the postseason with a 6-3 victory over the Los Angeles Angels on Saturday night.

-“It was a big night for Justin and a great night for our team,” Houston manager AJ Hinch said.

 According to Baseball-Reference and Retrosheet, that’s the first time a pitcher has recorded his 3,000th strikeout on a wild pitch.

-“I told him that was my fault.
-I love that pitch because it is on top of the plate,” catcher Robinson Chirinos said.
-“It hit the top of my foot.
-It couldn’t have happened at a worse moment.”

-Verlander reached 300 in a season for the first time when he got Calhoun on a foul tip in the sixth.
+Verlander – who struck out 12 in six innings while allowing three runs and four hits – reached 300 in a season for the first time when he got Calhoun on a foul tip in the sixth.

 Verlander and teammate Gerrit Cole are the first teammates to record at least 300 strikeouts in the same season since Curt Schilling and Randy Johnson for the Arizona Diamondbacks in 2002.
-Cole has 316.
+Cole has 316 this year.

 It was Verlander’s sixth game this season and fourth since the All-Star break with 12 or more strikeouts.